 9:45-11:45 Backyard Bird Language – Most people don’t give birds much of a second thought.
 They hear the songs, and maybe appreciate the beauty, but don’t realize that there is so much more than that!
 In this class you will learn about how birds communicate, both with other birds as well as animals and humans.
 We will also cover the way birds live, what they eat and where their nests are, including how to arrange your yard to attract the maximum numbers of beautiful birds!

-1:15-3:15 Tracking & Trailing Animals – We will start class with an overview of wildlife tracking to help you recognize tracks and other signs of animals, including track characteristics of mammal families present in our bioregion.
+1:15-3:15 Tracking & Trailing Animals (not available in Olympia) – We will start class with an overview of wildlife tracking to help you recognize tracks and other signs of animals, including track characteristics of mammal families present in our bioregion.
 Your instructors will arrange a “tracking scenario” consisting of track “cut-outs” to solidify your understanding of track identification, plus educated interpretation of what animals are doing based on their tracks.
 We will also choose some volunteers to demonstrate “animal forms” which are the way animals move, as this is critical to really understand how tracks get laid on the ground.
 Finally, we’ll embark on a real-life tracking expedition into the depths of the park, trailing what we find.

 9:45-11:45 Rawhide Drums to Leather Pouches: Traditional Animal Hide Crafts – Have you ever wondered how to make beautiful leather traditionally, and how to honor animal hides with a plethora of uses?
 Today, we’ll take hides that were harvested during the fall hunt, and honor them by making sure none go to waste.
 We’ll scrape them clean, demonstrate how to shape some into parfleche, a drum, and other rawhide tools.
 Next, using an ancient egg recipe, we’ll show you how we convert hides into tanned buckskin leather!